aerogear/aerogear.org/docs/specs/aerogear-push-messages/index.markdown

 ## Selective Send

-A message is sent to a restricted number of ```MobileVariantInstances```, based on a given criteria.
+A message is sent to a restricted number of ```Installations```, based on a given criteria.
 The following example shows the corresponding HTTP interface:

     curl -v -H "Accept: application/json" -H "Content-type: application/json" -X POST